Clash of Clans: Troops and spells

 At Town Hall 7, the Hero Hall can be built to unlock Heroes, powerful troops with abilities that can be activated during a battle.

 At Town Hall 11, Super Troops are unlocked.
-Super Troops are troops that are more powerful than their original counterparts and have special abilities.
-Players can unlock a Super Troop for 3 days by spending dark elixir.
-Players are only allowed to have two Super Troops unlocked at any given time.
+Super Troops are troops that are more powerful than their elixir counterparts and have special abilities.
+Players can unlock a Super Troop for 3 days by spending Dark Elixir.
+Players are only allowed to have two Super Troops unlocked at any given time..